Dry Eye Center

 - OptiLight is followed by meibomian gland expression.

 - Each session takes only 10-15 minutes.
-There is no downtime, you can resume your daily activities immediately.
+There is no downtime, so you can resume your daily activities immediately.

 If you are experiencing eye discomfort, do not wait any longer to get help or get a diagnosis.
 Our dry eye treatment in Pembroke Pines can help you move past this discomfort and manage your dry eye.
+Schedule your eye exam today and learn how you can get relief from the uncomfortable symptoms of dry eye.